jareklupinski/watchdog-email/README.md

 Inspired by a lack of simple watchdog timers, I set out to see what makes them so difficult.

-Currently deployed to Heroku with the following Apps:
+Currently deployed to Heroku with the following Free Apps:
 - Heroku Redis
 - Heroku Scheduler
 - Papertrail